 The average person will not know that those wands are necessarily associated with the Harry Potter series.
 Putting JKR’s name in the logo was a much better way to associate a product with the Harry Potter series, but today, it’s more important for Jo to not take responsibility for every product.

-Case and point: There are two Wizarding World mobile games coming out later this year called Harry Potter: Wizard’s Unite and Harry Potter: Hogwarts Journey.
+Case and point: There are two Wizarding World mobile games coming out later this year called Harry Potter: Wizard’s Unite and Harry Potter: Hogwarts Mystery.
 Both exist within her world, both use her characters, both have freakin ‘Harry Potter’ in the title, but neither are canon.

 And take a look at Pottermore.
 Previously, the header included “from J.K.
 Rowling” under the Pottermore logo.
 Now the logo is void of her name, though there’s still a prominent link to where you can find her work.